DevExpress-Examples/reporting-web-forms-localization/Readme.md

 This example shows how to apply German localization to report controls in an ASP.NET Web Forms application and change UI texts.

 The project specifies the culture of the application using the **Culture** and **UICulture** parameters in the [GlobalizationSection](https://docs.microsoft.com/en-us/dotnet/api/system.web.configuration.globalizationsection).
-Localized texts are automatically obtained from the satellite resource assemblies in the `de' folder.
+Localized texts are automatically obtained from the satellite resource assemblies in the `de` folder.
+For information in how to obtain satellite assemblies, review the following help topic: [Satellite Resource Assemblies](https://docs.devexpress.com/AspNet/12050/common-concepts/localization/satellite-resource-assemblies).

 The application handles the `CustomizeLocalization` event of the client-side report control to adjust the translation.
 The script on the page calls the **UpdateLocalization** method to specify the text for the localization strings.